How We Do It

 - Remain involved in local elections through contributions and volunteerism.

-- Include elected officials in events and activities that give them opportunities for highly visibility.
+- Include elected officials in events and activities that give them opportunities for high visibility.

 - Show appreciation for the public services commitment exhibited by government officials.